 St. Joseph’s is committed to the belief that “Life grows by being given away” (Evangelii Gaudium, n.10), and so places a strong emphasis on forming minds and hearts dedicated to service.
 As such, the school requires its students to complete a specified number of community service hours each year.

-Students should fill out a Community Service Hour Form for each project, and submit it to his or her household dean for approval and recording.
-All service hours must involve voluntary service, carried out during the school year or in the previous summer, rooted somehow in the corporal and spiritual works of mercy:
+A total of sixty-five hours are required for graduation.
+All service hours must involve voluntary service, carried out during the school year or in the previous summer, rooted somehow in the corporal and spiritual works of mercy.

 |The corporal works of mercy are:||The spiritual works of mercy are:|

 |To give drink to the thirsty||To counsel the doubtful|

 |To bury the dead||To pray for the living and the dead|